AskBid/classhopper/README.md

 ## Vision

 ClassHopper aims to bridge the gap between general parametric modeling tools (Grasshopper, Dynamo) and Class A surfacing requirements.
-The goal is a system where designers can define intricate surface patterns that unfold across multiple NURBS patches while maintaining dimensional consistency between tiles/modules despite varying surfaces parameterizations and flow directions.
+The goal is a system where designers can define intricate surface patterns that unfold across multiple NURBS patches while maintaining dimensional consistency between tiles/modules despite varying surfaces parameterizations and flow directions of the base model/poly-surfaces.

 ## Working: